Live Shipping Estimates - Available Right Now

 This is the 10th largest inland port by tonnage in the United States.
 Below are the terminals we serve.

-• Fayetteville Terminal: Handles grains, aggregate, coal, bulk commodities, and other cargoes.
+• Fayetteville Terminal: This terminal handles grains, aggregate, coal, bulk commodities, and other cargoes.
+Below is the address.5875 IL-15, Mascoutah, IL 62258, United States

 Illinois International Port District

-• Senator Dan Dougherty Harbor (Lake Calumet Terminal): Spanning about 1,600 acres, it manages various port operations and barge connectivity.
+• Senator Dan Dougherty Harbor (Lake Calumet Terminal): Spanning about 1,600 acres, this facility manages various port operations and connects to the inland river system through barge transportation.

 Other regional Illinois ports